Veblen good: Analysis

 The theory of Veblen good made a significant contribution towards marketing and advertising.
 There are multiple studies considering Veblen goods as a tool to develop and maintain a strong relationship with consumers.

 While Veblen goods are more affordable for high income households and affluent societies are usually known as the targeted income groups of Veblen brands, they have been experiencing a trend away from conspicuous consumption.

 Ethical concerns

 Being aware of the existence of Veblen goods, concerns were raised regarding their wastefulness as they are viewed as deadweight loss.
 Consuming Veblen goods also results in other financial and social consequences such as conspicuous demonstration of unequal wealth distribution and possible changes to optimal tax formulas.
 Another negative outcome is that this type of consumption can be a culprit of the future exacerbation of pollution.

 Nonetheless, one exception is ethical consumers interested in virtue signaling through their consumption of goods and services.
 Veblen goods targeting this market segment must also be ethically manufactured to increase in their quantity demanded.

 Related concepts

-Expensive Champagne is an example of a consumable Veblen good.

 The Veblen effect is one of a family of theoretical anomalies in the general law of demand in microeconomics.
 Related effects include: